shivakrishnar/manohar01/README.md

 - outputs.resourcesDir — path to runtime resources

 This JSON file is useful for scripts, CI, or other tools that need to know where the build artifacts are located.

+---

+Note: `main` branch now contains the repository maintenance files only.
+The Java implementation has moved to `main-java-backup` and the Python port lives on `python`.